seanpm2001/SeansLifeArchive_Images_AdCom_Y2025/2025/05_May/24/README.md

 - I was not active this week, so I am not sure what events were active. - 2024, Saturday, December 7th to 2025, Saturday, February 22nd
 - The event was not active this week. - 2025, Saturday, March 1st
 - I was not active this week, so I am not sure what events were active. - 2025, Saturday, March 8th to 2025, Saturday, May 10th
+- The event was active this week, but I chose not to play it. - 2025, Saturday, May 17th

 </details>

-- The event was active this week, but I chose not to play it. - 2025, Saturday, May 17th
+- The event was not active this week. - 2025, Saturday, May 24th

 ---